KSaryan/CalWORKs-Calc/README.md

 Once again, they can review information before submitting
 ![alt text](screenshots/confirm-Info-2.png "Confirmation on Family Form Page")

-They will then get the family' grant amount
+They will then get the family's grant amount
 ![alt text](screenshots/filter-locations.png "Filter Locations")

 Or a sorry message